Alzheimer's Association: Walk to End Alzheimer's

-Held annually in more than 600 communities nationwide, the Alzheimer's Association Walk to End Alzheimer's is a fundraiser for Alzheimer's care, support and research.
-Participants are encouraged to raise critical funds that allow the Alzheimer's Association to provide 24/7 care and support and advance research toward methods of prevention, treatment and, ultimately, a cure.
+Held annually in more than 600 communities nationwide, the Alzheimer's Association Walk to End Alzheimer's is a fundraiser for Alzheimer's care, support, and research.
+Participants are encouraged to raise critical funds that allow the Alzheimer's Association to provide 24/7 care and support and advance research toward methods of prevention, treatment, and, ultimately, a cure.
 Walk participants will often carry a flower that symbolizes whether they lost someone to Alzheimer's, are a caregiver for someone with Alzheimer's, have Alzheimer's or support the fight against Alzheimer's.

 Do What You Love to End ALZ

-Do What You Love to End ALZ is a fundraiser that starts with participants doing something they love to benefit the care, support and research efforts of the Alzheimer's Association.
+Do What You Love to End ALZ is a fundraiser that starts with participants doing something they love to benefit the care, support, and research efforts of the Alzheimer's Association.
 Formerly called The Longest Day, the event was rebranded in 2025.

 Ride to End Alzheimer's

-The Alzheimer's Association Ride to End ALZ is a cycling event for the fundraising and public awareness about the Alzheimer's disease, aimed at occasional cyclists and enthusiasts.
+The Alzheimer's Association Ride to End ALZ is a cycling event for fundraising and public awareness about Alzheimer's disease, aimed at occasional cyclists and enthusiasts.

+RivALZ

+RivALZ powder puff football is a charity event that raises both awareness of Alzheimer's disease as well as money for the Alzheimer's Association.
+The first game of “rivals” was in 2005 and used society’s blonde vs. brunette rivalry as the basis for competition.
+Aided by attention grabbing media headlines such as “Blondes Battle Brunettes at the Cotton Bowl”, the annual event spread to more than 20 cities.
+In 2014 the games were re-branded as “RivALZ” allowing teams to form more traditional rivalries such as north vs south or city vs suburb.

 Publications

 The Alzheimer's Association publishes Alzheimer's & Dementia, an open access and peer-reviewed journal that also provides the research and patient community with a collaborative forum.

+In June 2024, it published "Revised criteria for diagnosis and staging of Alzheimer's disease", advocating a shift from diagnosing Alzheimer's symptomatically to testing for the presence of amyloid plaques.
+This approach is widely respected among researchers as it incorporates validated biomarkers in diagnosis and recognizes Alzheimer's as a disease that begins years before dementia develops.
+It is however controversial, as older adults can carry amyloid plaques without ever developing symptoms.